 San Francisco State Route 1 Paving Project

-These projects are a continuation of a $13 million one-year-long project.
-Last spring and summer, Caltrans replaced the median barrier in Golden Gate Park between the 25th Avenue split at Crossover Drive out to Fulton Street.
-The new barrier is now taller, blocking glare from oncoming headlights and stronger, replacing an old barrier that was worn by weather and traffic collisions.
-In addition, Caltrans repaired, replaced, and upgraded various drainage pipes and curb ramps along SR-1 to comply with the Americans with Disabilities Act (ADA).
+Prior to the pavement repair and replacement work, Caltrans replaced the median barrier in Golden Gate Park between the 25th Ave split and Fulton St back in July 2019.
+The new barrier is now taller and blocks the glare from oncoming traffic and headlights.
+It is also stronger as the old barrier was worn by years of weather and traffic collisions.
+Additionally, Caltrans repaired or replaced various drainage pipes as well as upgraded multiple curb ramps in compliance with the Americans with Disabilities Act (ADA)

 As crews are nearing the completion of this one-year, $15 million project, having started in May 2019, Caltrans will continue with follow up work repairing, replacing, or upgrading signage, (additional) curb ramps, and traffic signal lights.
 Curb ramp and signage work will take place at various locations along the northern and southern portions of (SR-1) and work for traffic signal lights are located at the intersections of Crespi Drive, Martin Luther King Drive, Crossover Drive, and Lake Street.
 Work is planned through mid September in the overnight hours and will involve lane reductions and closures.

 Final note: Caltrans has been asked by the City of San Francisco's Department of Public Works to assist with the repaving of SR-1, three-miles in length, between Holloway Avenue and Lincoln Way, also referred to as 19th Avenue.
 It is tentatively scheduled for mid-2022 after completing a City planned sewer replacement project.
 Residents are advised to defer all inquiries to the City for more information.